Khanqah of Faraj ibn Barquq: Overview and layout

 The complex was designated primarily as a khanqah (a residence and center for Sufis).
 It is centered around a large central courtyard, surrounded by living quarters to the west and adjoining a prayer hall or mosque section to the east, which in turn is flanked by two large mausoleums on either side.
 The complex also features two minarets, two sabils (water dispensaries), and two kuttabs (primary schools) in an almost symmetrical arrangement on its western facade.
 The overall layout is similar to that of a regular congregational mosque, which is indeed a function that the building also served.

 The complex has a nearly square floor plan measuring 72 meters by 73 meters.
 Its broad symmetrical layout is rare in the Mamluk era, as sultans and amirs most frequently built their complexes in the city, where space restrictions required inventive and asymmetrical floor plans in order to accommodate their surroundings.
 The fact that Faraj's complex was built in the open desert outside the city allowed for this fairly unique monument which makes full use of the space: two mausoleums are spread to either side at the mosque section's eastern corners, and two minarets stand apart from each other above the eastern facade.
 The placement of the domed mausoleums at these corners made them fully visible to travelers passing along the road, while at the same time making them easily accessible to those praying in the mosque inside.
-This made it easier for both visitors inside and passers-by outside to offer prayers to the deceased sultan and his family buried here; a consideration which was often important in the placement of Mamluk tombs.

-The building has two entrances, one next to each kuttab, though the southwestern one is the most publicly accessible entrance today.
+This made it easier for both visitors inside and passers-by outside to offer prayers to the deceased sultan and his family buried here; a consideration which was often important in the placement of Mamluk tombs.The building has two entrances, one next to each kuttab, though the southwestern one is the most publicly accessible entrance today.
 The southwestern entrance also presents the only notable asymmetry in the architectural layout; instead of being integrated into the main square floor plan of the building, it projects outwards from the rest of the building and is attached to small square chamber which seemed to have been intended as a reception hall.

-The mausoleums and their domes

-The large stone domes of the mausoleums represent an important step in the development of Mamluk architecture and a high point of Mamluk engineering.
-They are the earliest large domes in Cairo to be made of stone (earlier ones were usually in wood).
-In fact, they remain the largest stone domes of the Mamluk period in Cairo, with a diameter of 14.3 meters.
-The northern mausoleum chamber contains the tombs of both Sultan Barquq and Sultan Faraj (ibn Barquq), while the southern mausoleum chamber is dedicated to the tombs of female relatives.
-Both mausoleum chambers are decorated with marble paneling, their own mihrab (niche indicating the direction of prayer), and a large inscription band along the wall.
-The dome ceilings are also painted.